wallabra/nbrained/README.md

 It also has a change map, which we are about to see.

+A 'tick' here can correspond to either an unit of a broader simulation's time, or several such units (for example, more desirable for most games, except perhaps kung fu.
+To be fair, Lo Wang is more god than man, and even a real-time AI would have no )

+###

 Each Brain is supposed to be simulated continuously, i.e. over time.
 That makes it easier to integrate it with games and other simulation software for the which this property is of praticular interest.
 It does, however, use